joetjo/jopLauncher/README.md

 - add a way to add an http link to store page
 - add a way to add an http link to external link ( tips soluce or whatever =
 - how to check and cancel ignored file
+- ui preference editor ( use GHSetup )

 Test related:
 - use a separate window to run the test mode